CPS-Cornell/course/docs/labs/Lab2/Lab2.md

 ## Python on your Laptop

 This lab will require you to run python code locally on your laptop, including using pip to install some dependencies.
 It is best practice to use a virtual environment to ensure that package dependencies don't interfere with each other from project to project.
-Windows users are also recommended to try using WSL, which can be downloaded from the microsoft store (Ubuntu 24.04 is the recommended version), by following [these](https://dev.to/brayandiazc/install-wsl-from-the-microsoft-store-111h) instructions.

 Instructions on how to install and use virtual environment package managers, such as [pyenv](../../tutorials/pyenv_tutorial.md) and [anaconda](../../tutorials/anaconda_tutorial.md), can be found on the tutorials page.